exomishra/kobe/README.md

 If you want to compare a theoretical population of planets with exoplanets found by a transit survey, you can use KOBE to bias your theoretical population.

+Since its release, KOBE has undergone one update.
+We recommend using the updated version for studies that concern transit duration statistics and/or grazing transits.
+Several features that improve the accuracy of calculations and the resemblance of KOBE's performance to Kepler have also been introduced in the update.
+You can hand-pick the specifications most relevant to your work in kobe_choices.
+Read more on the differences between the versions [here]().

 ## Where does KOBE's name come from?

 KOBE stands for Kepler Observes Bern Exoplanets.
 The name reflects its origin.
 The first project where KOBE was used had: